stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 I'd like you to appreciate, just how boring these functions are.
 They are almost identical, with the only interesting part being the function we apply to each element.
-Surely, there must be pattern to abstract over:
+Surely, there must be a pattern to abstract over:

 ```idris